Visiting Austria – Latest Travel Info

 *** We last updated this page on 16th May 2022 and this content reflects our understanding of the latest travel advice.
 Please note we are not an authority on exact entry requirements which can and do change and it is your responsibility to ensure you abide by entry and travel regulations.
 Please refer to the links at the bottom of this post for official resources. ***

 Austria has recently relaxed its Covid Measures and there are now no entry requirements for Hotels, bars and restaurants.
 Nightclubs, standing bars and apres-ski are all fully open as 'normal' and there is no 3G (vaccinated, recovered, tested) entry or FFP2 Mask requirement.
 There remains a FFP2 mask requirement for essential shops, services and public transport.

 The "3G" rule no longer applies for entry to Austria and there are now no entry requirements for Adults or Children regardless of vaccination status.
 (3G = Double-vaccinated OR recovered (180 days) OR tested (PCR - 72 hours, LFT / Antigen 24 hours validty at point of entry in to Austria).

 Arrivals to Germany (MUNICH AIRPORT) and transit to Austria

-Evidence of your COVID-19 vaccination status (vaccination or recovery) can be provided digitally through the NHS App (not NHS Covid-19 App) or via the NHS website as a printout (this can be requested from the NHS by calling 119).
-As of 1st November 2021, the NHS App and digital vaccination status is recognised across the EU (you should generate a new QR code from 1st November 2021).
+Evidence of your COVID-19 vaccination status (vaccination or recovery) can be provided digitally through the NHS App or via the NHS website as a printout (this can be requested from the NHS by calling 119) and this is recognised across the EU.
+Effective 3rd February 2022, Children aged 12-15 years will also be able to access the NHS App to show proof of vaccination / recovery digitally.
 Children who cannot access the NHS App can show proof of recovery in Austria via a medical certificate (link).